5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 **NOTE**: For more config tips and tricks, you can check out [**this**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/A_Config_Tips_and_Tricks).

 ## Alternate GPU Configurations
-If you have an AMD GPU and want to benefit from improved performance of Polaris, (Big) Navi and Vega cards, switch to SMBIOS `iMacPro1,1` or `MacPro1,1` instead.
+If you have an AMD GPU and want to benefit from improved performance of Polaris, (Big) Navi and Vega cards, you can switch to SMBIOS `iMacPro1,1` or `MacPro1,1` instead.
 Since these Macs don't have an iGPU, tasks like  Quick Sync Video and HEVC encoding are then handled by the GPU instead.

-More details about choosing the right SMBIOS can be found [here](https://caizhiyuan.gitee.io/opencore-install-guide/extras/smbios-support.html#how-to-decide)
+More details about choosing the right SMBIOS can be found [**here**](https://caizhiyuan.gitee.io/opencore-install-guide/extras/smbios-support.html#how-to-decide)

+But mind the following:

-Additional [config edits](https://github.com/5T33Z0/OC-Little-Translated/tree/main/11_Graphics/GPU/AMD_Radeon_Tweaks#config-edits) are required when switching the SMBIOS, so that the card works as intented.
+- Additional [config edits](https://github.com/5T33Z0/OC-Little-Translated/tree/main/11_Graphics/GPU/AMD_Radeon_Tweaks#config-edits) are required when switching the SMBIOS, so that the card works as intented.
+- If you are using CPUFriend, you have to generate a new CpuFriendDataprovider kext with CPUFriendFriend to adjust CPU Power Managent to the new SMBIOS as well.

 ## CPU Benchmark
 ![image](https://raw.githubusercontent.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/main/Pics/BigSur_Benchmark.png)</br>